Professional work experience - private sector

 Australian Industry Group

-I led the production and publication of the following leading indicators of economic activity in the Australian economy with links below to current editions of these reports:
+I led the production and publication of the following leading indicators of economic activity in the Australian economy:

 Australian Industry Group Performance of Construction Index (PCI)